Old Yeller (film): Legacy

 Old Yeller went on to become an important cultural film for baby boomers, with Old Yeller's death in particular being remembered as one of the most tearful scenes in cinematic history.
 On the review aggregator website Rotten Tomatoes, the film has an approval rating of 100% based on 22 reviews, with a weighted average of 8.20/10.
-The critical consensus reads: "Old Yeller is an exemplary coming of age tale, packing an emotional wallop through smart pacing and a keen understanding of the elemental bonding between humanity and their furry best friends."
+The critical consensus reads: "Old Yeller is an exemplary coming of age tale, packing an emotional wallop through smart pacing and a keen understanding of the elemental bonding between humanity and their furry best friends".
 One critic cited it as "among the best, if not THE best" of the boy-and-his-dog films.
 Critic Jeff Walls wrote:

 Old Yeller, like The Wizard of Oz and Star Wars, has come to be more than just a movie; it has become a part of our culture.
 If you were to walk around asking random people, you would be hard-pressed to find someone who did not know the story of Old Yeller, someone who didn't enjoy it or someone who didn't cry.
 The movie's ending has become as famous as any other in film history.

+Sequel

+In 1963, Walt Disney Productions released Savage Sam, the sequel to Old Yeller adapted from the book written by the same author, Fred Gipson.
+Norman Tokar directed the live-action movie, but it did not enjoy the success of its predecessor.